WPIBotOnAWire/WPIBotOnAWire-Arduino/readme.md

 ## List of Custom Timers

-* TCC0:4 on D2 (PA14) for the ESC.
-50Hz. **N.B.
+* TCC0:4 on D2 (PA14) ~~for the ESC.
+50Hz.~~ **N.B.
 PA14 and PA15 are on the same MUX register!** Be careful not to clobber.
 * TC3:1 on D5 (PA15) for the LED.
 10Hz. **N.B.
 PA14 and PA15 are on the same MUX register!** Be careful not to clobber.
 * TCC2 on D11 (PA16) for sound.
 Variable freq.
 Set up in LED, since they share a source clock.
+* TCC1 for encoder timer.
+Set to 20ms.
+Raises flag to process encoder count.